Master of Science in Food Science

 The program offers a dynamic, multidisciplinary education.
 Grounded in the latest research techniques and technological applications, graduates of the program are prepared to meet an ever-growing demand for healthy, safe and nutritious foods.
 Food scientists learn to integrate and apply knowledge from the disciplines of chemistry, physics, engineering, microbiology, nutrition and culinary arts in order to preserve, process, package and distribute foods that are safe, nutritious, enjoyable and affordable.

-Students pursuing the MS Food Science will have the option of completing a thesis as part of their studies.
+Students pursuing the MS in Food Science will have the option of completing a thesis as part of their studies.
 The thesis option is intended to familiarize a student with the techniques for guiding an entire research project and to develop a student's creativity in solving real-world problems.

 Full access to Drexel’s research resources leads to a research project that students can execute as a thesis under faculty direction.